dotenv-org/dotenv-org.github.io/docs/tutorials/environments.md

 ---
 layout: docs
-title: "Managing Environments - Tutorial"
+title: "Tutorial ⋅ Managing Environments"
+lead: "Use dotenv-vault to manage your environment variables across multiple environments - like production and staging."
 parent: Docs
 redirect_from:
   - /docs/getting-started/with-multiple-environments
 ---

-##### Tutorial

-# Managing Environments

-Use dotenv-vault to manage your environment variables across multiple environments - like production and staging.

-#### Run dotenv-vault open
+## Run dotenv-vault open

 Open terminal, enter your project's root directory (where your .env.vault file is), and run dotenv-vault open.